shahriar-tamjid/shahriar-tamjid/README.md

 # <p align="center">Hi there, I'm Shahriar <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"></p>

 ## About Me
-I'm Shahriar Tamjid, a front-end developer specializing in React and Flutter.
+I'm Shahriar Tamjid, a front-end developer specializing in React.JS and React Native.
 With 3 years of programming experience, I excel at transforming UI designs into seamless and intuitive applications.
 I am committed to delivering exceptional results from responsive websites to dynamic web and mobile apps.

 ## Connect With Me
 <div>